Enjoy The Amenities

 The Red Deer Fish and Game Habitat Land is a camping area available for RDFG members and their guest’s first visit.
 It includes a group area campsite with washrooms and showers, a group fire pit and a group area with a wood burning stove for inclement weather.
 Camping is $20.00 per night per unit with a maximum stay of 2 weeks.
 Camping for Non-member guests of RDFGA members is $30.00 per night.

 There are two fishponds that are stocked annually with Rainbow Trout and both ponds have compressors that ensure the fish survive winters and summers.
 There are some new fish retention rules for the lower pond (West Lake) and anglers need to read the signs placed near the two docks regarding daily and annual retention prior to harvesting any fish.

-There are about 5 – 6 kilometres of maintained trails throughout the 320 acres, the habitat land has many sloughs, lots of bush with some hay land.
+There are about 5 – 6 kilometers of maintained trails throughout the 320 acres, the habitat land has many sloughs, lots of bush with some hay land.
 There are three different trail routes that start and end at the campground, the longest trail takes you to the boundaries of the Habitat Land, the longest trail has been name the cardio trail if you travel it from the north side to the south side.
 The shortest route is 1.6 kilometers long and follows the shores of the West Lake (lower trout pond).

 From Red Deer (hwy 2A & 595):